Court rules Happy Valley improperly withdrew from Parks District

 In June 2017, the Happy Valley City Council took action to withdraw from NCPRD and to provide their own parks and recreation services to Happy Valley residents.
 However, the City did not follow appropriate state law in withdrawing from the District.
 This legal question is in the process of being resolved in court.

-While the status of the City of Happy Valley as it relates to the NCPRD is still in question, the District has continued to maintain facilities and programming in Happy Valley without receiving a permanent tax rate from Happy Valley residents.
+During the legal proceedings, the District has continued to maintain facilities and programming in Happy Valley without receiving a permanent tax rate from Happy Valley residents.

-Regardless of the outcome of Happy Valley’s proposed withdrawal, NCPRD will make any necessary adjustments to our operations and budgets to provide the best service and value possible to our residents.
+NCPRD will continue to make any necessary adjustments to our operations and budgets to provide the best service and value possible to our residents.

 What Does This Mean for Happy Valley Residents?